 Pre-requisites: Minimum grade of B- in BA 9103 and STAT 8112.

 BA 9207.
-Quantitative Research Methods II.
+Behavioral Research Methods for Business.
 3 Credit Hours.

 This course provides an overview of intermediate quantitative research methods used in the social sciences.
 Topics include theory of measurement, types of measures, measurement validation, power analysis, experimental designs and analysis of experimental data, survey design and analysis of survey data, and collection and analysis of archival data.
 The course includes a project that focuses on the design, development, and testing of theoretical models using experimental, survey, or archival data.
 The project includes an important research topic, a set of testable hypotheses, the empirical method to be used, data collection, data analysis, and interpretation of the results.